Phonesis/HotelManagement.Specifications.Testing/README.md

-A proof of concept framework using Java, Cucumber, Maven, JUnit. and WebDriver
+A proof of concept framework using Java, Cucumber, Maven, JUnit, and WebDriver